arielf/weight-loss/QandA.md

 >
 > From my PoV, it was totally accidental.
 >
-> I was trying to lose weight, and since I'm into ML, I found it natural to us some machine learning to guide me, especially in the early stages.
+> I was trying to lose weight, and since I'm into ML, I found it natural to try some machine learning to guide me, especially in the early stages.
 It helped.
 >
-> When I told this to a colleague of mine, she suggested I really have to share this more widely.
-So I dusted it up a it, cleaned the code to make it a bit more usable by others, wrote a few pages of background and put it on github.
+> When I told this to a colleague of mine, she suggested "You heave to share this more widely!"
+So I dusted it up a bit, cleaned the code to make it a bit more usable by others, wrote a few pages of background and put it on github.
 >
 > On github it sat for a few months with zero forks, zero stars, zero watchers, totally ignored by the world :-)
 >